mlafeldt/chaosmonkey/README.md

 Go client to the [Chaos Monkey REST API](https://github.com/Netflix/SimianArmy/wiki/REST) that can be used to trigger and retrieve chaos events.

-I started the project for the purpose of controlled failure-injection during GameDay events.
+This project was started for the purpose of controlled failure-injection during GameDay events.

 ## Prerequisites